STRATHAM CIRCLE NURSERY

 Ornamental Features

-Purpleleaf Sandcherry has attractive burgundy deciduous foliage The pointy leaves are highly ornamental and turn an outstanding red in the fall.
-It features delicate fragrant shell pink flowers along the branches in mid spring, which emerge from distinctive pink flower buds before the leaves.
+Purpleleaf Sandcherry has attractive burgundy deciduous foliage The pointy leaves turn an outstanding red in the fall.
+It features delicate fragrant shell pink flowers along the branches in mid spring, which emerge from pink flower buds before the leaves.
 The smooth bark and deep purple branches add an interesting dimension to the landscape.
+It is a relatively low maintenence shrub.
+It tends to be a bit leggy.
+It is not paricular as to soil type or pH.
+It should

 Landscape Attributes